 Software engineers often get puzzled choosing between Android or iOS development, the major reason being confused about what field has a better scope/future.
 Both iOS and Android development have similar architecture but the difference comes in development and maintenance approaches specifically.
-Differences between Android and iOS App Development are describe in blogs.

 Differences between Android and iOS App Development: